Paddleboarding is one of the fastest-growing water sports in the world, and for good reason

 Check out our list of best Life Jackets for 2023 here!

 Attachment points/ D-rings: D-rings are an excellent extra when looking for a board.
-D-rings provide attachment areas where you can tie-down personal belongings, add seats, fishing rods and many more to your board.
+D-rings provide attachment areas where you can tie-down personal belongings, add seats, an SUP wind sail, fishing rods and many more to your board.
 They provide the freedom to customize your board as you see fit.

 Bungee systems: Bungee systems are a great added extras that often come included with the paddle board, however, you can also buy these separately.
 They allow you to secure personal belongings when on your board, making sure your cargo stays safe and secured and allowing you to bring more on your trips.